2014 Awards Ceremony and Dinner

-She acknowledged the participation of the program's financial supporters, the contributions of the Leopold Judges' Team, and the assistance of the volunteers who work hard to create this important event.
+On October 9, 120 people came to the Arboretum Visitor Center to honor this year's Leopold Restoration Award recipients.
+Linda Bochert, FOA Board president emeritus, served as the evening's master of ceremonies.
+During the program, she acknowledged the participation of the program's financial supporters, the contributions of the Leopold judges' team, and the assistance of the many volunteers who work hard to create this important event.

-A silent auction was also part of the event, with several lucky winners going home with items donated by local businesses, artists, and individuals.
-We look forward to celebrating next year's Leopold Restoration Award winners at the Arboretum Visitor Center on October 10, 2013 We hope you will join us for this important event.
+A silent auction was also part of this festive evening, with the highest bidders going home with items donated by local businesses, artists, and individuals.
+We look forward to celebrating next year’s Leopold Restoration Award winners at the Arboretum Visitor Center on October 8, 2015.
+We hope you will join us for this important event!

-The Leopold Restoration Awards program is a large and complex endeavor that could not take place without the support and hard work of talented volunteers.
+The Leopold Restoration Awards program is a large and complex endeavor that could not take place without the support and hard work of many talented volunteers who freely share their time and talents.
 Many thanks to the following individuals and organizations for their support:

 - Peter Anderson

 - Bill Arthur

 - Matt Carlson